 During the hours your food pantry is open, are there staff present to help students?

-O Always staffed (1) Our pantry is open access and never staffed (2) Other/combination - please elaborate: (e.g. "The pantry is only staffed for 10 hours per week, but patrons can request for the pantry to be unlocked at any point.")
+$\bigcirc$ Always staffed (1)

+$\bigcirc$ Our pantry is open access and never staffed (2)

+Other/combination - please elaborate: (e.g. "The pantry is only staffed for 10 hours per week, but patrons can request for the pantry to be unlocked at any point.")
 (3)

-Display This Question:
+Disp ny This Question:

-If = 1
+f = 1

 And = 1